avilashsaha035/avilashsaha035/README.md

 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=flat-square&logo=Cloudflare&logoColor=white)

 👋Hi, this is Avilash Saha.
-I am a full-stack web developer.
-Currently I am working on laravel and react js in a software company as a Junior Software Engineer.
+I am a full-stack software developer.
+Currently I am working on laravel and Vue.js in a software company as a Junior Software Engineer.
 Beside that, I am also finding better opportunities to expand my skills and experiences.
 I want up to date with new technologies and constantly seeking new challenges to improve my knowledge and skills.

 I love photography and traveling.